UK Edition. Click here for US version.

 This medicine has been prescribed for you only.
 Do not pass it on to others.
 It may harm them,

-even if their signs of illness are the same as yours.
+even if their symptoms are the same as yours.

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side

-What Lisinopril and Hydrochlorothiazide is and what it is used for
+What Lisinopril and Hydrochlorothiazide is and what is used for

 What you need to know before you take Lisinopril and Hydrochlorothiazide